If you’re looking to get financing to buy land in Canada, there are different types of land loan options that are available to you.

 Many lenders offer vacant land loans or raw land loans, which are used to purchase undeveloped land.
 Some lenders call the raw and vacant land loans as land mortgages, but they differ from traditional residential mortgages.
 You can also get a construction mortgage if you want to both buy the land and build a home on the land.
 Some lenders consider purchasing land and holding it for future development to be a commercial mortgage, especially if the amount is particularly large.

-Land loans, also known as land acquisition loans, are used by borrowers to purchase land.
 Residential mortgages are secured loans that have the property as collateral, which includes both the land and the home.
 Raw, vacant, and lot land loans are only secured against the land since they won’t have an existing home or structure.
 If the borrower of a land mortgage loan defaults, the lender might have a harder time trying to find a buyer and to sell the property if it is undeveloped in a foreclosure or power of sale.
 This is especially true for raw land loans, which might not even have road access or utilities.

 This makes land mortgages and land loans a riskier type of loan for lenders compared to a residential mortgage.
 To make up for this, those looking to get a mortgage or loan for land in Canada will have to make a large down payment and face a high interest rate.
 Lenders can require a down payment of 50% for raw land, especially if you’re planning on holding the land long-term as an investment property, but this requirement can be lower for serviced lots or if you’re planning on building on the land soon.
 Vacant land in urban areas can have a down payment requirement of around 20% to 30%.
+It is important to note that if you are planning to build an investment property there, you should also consider the costs of building a house.
+You may have to calculate the amount of concrete, wood, and other materials required to build a house before understanding how much the construction will cost.

 Construction mortgages, also known as construction loans, allow you to borrow money to buy land if you plan on building a custom home on that land.
 Construction mortgages let you borrow money in stages, called “draws”, that are released at certain milestones.
 The mortgage will cover part of the cost to build the home as well as the cost of the land.
 The first draw is usually used to purchase the land lot if the borrower doesn’t already have a plot of land to build on.